 Measurement

-Self-rated health, also referred to as perceived health, is an indicator of overall health status.
-Self-rated health refers to the perception of a person's health in general, either by the person themselves, or, in the case of proxy response, by the person responding to the survey questionnaire on behalf of the intended respondent.
+Perceived health is an indicator of overall health status.
+Perceived health refers to the perception of a person's health in general, either by the person themselves, or, in the case of proxy response, by the person responding to the survey questionnaire on behalf of the intended respondent.
 Health means not only the absence of disease or injury but also physical, mental and social well-being.
-Self-rated health reflects aspects of health not captured in other measures, such as: incipient disease, disease severity, aspects of positive health status, physiological and psychological reserves and social and mental function.
+Perceived health reflects aspects of health not captured in other measures, such as: incipient disease, disease severity, aspects of positive health status, physiological and psychological reserves and social and mental function.

 This indicator is measured in a number of Statistics Canada surveys.

-In the Canadian Community Health Survey (CCHS), the Canadian Social Survey (CSS), and the Survey Series on People and their Communities (SSPC), and , survey respondents are asked:
+In the Canadian Community Health Survey – Annual Component (CCHS) and the Canadian Health Survey on Children and Youth (CHSCY), survey respondents are asked:

 In general, how is your health?